"I live with no boundaries... I don't like being boxed in."

 "I used to literally say in my mind in elementary school, 'I wanna be the funniest kid in the class,'" Druski remembers.
 "I would just f*** off all class and act an ass."

 His comedy didn't exactly thrill his parents.
 When his classroom antics started getting him in trouble, it "upset his mother to the point of tears."
+In a 2025 podcast appearance, Druski publicly consulted his mother on personal anecdotes, verifying childhood claims.
+This highlighted how she remains a grounding influence even amid his massive fame.

 The tension only escalated.
 Druski nearly didn't graduate high school, barely scraping by with last-minute credit.
-Then came the college phase - sports analytics major by day, class clown by night - which ended with him flunking out.
+Then came the college phase (sports analytics major by day, class clown by night) which ended with him flunking out.

 This is where his Challenger personality revealed itself most clearly.